RodrigoGaluppo/MyNews-Python/README.md

 # MyNews-Python
- News Scraper api made with python
+ A sews scraper api made with python